-According to Indonesian government officials, it is common knowledge that the agricultural ministry regularly overstates its rice harvest data to receive higher government subsidies every year.
-However, the most recent inflated figures could actually damage the local market by bringing about a devastating shortage of the staple food source in the upcoming months.
+According to Indonesian government officials, it’s common knowledge that the agricultural ministry regularly overstates its rice harvest data to receive higher government subsidies every year.
+However, the most recent inflated figures could damage the local market by creating a shortage of Indonesia agriculture in the upcoming months.

 Indonesia is the world’s third largest producer of rice and is expected to have its rice output increase by 7% this year despite bigger exporting countries such as Thailand cutting harvest estimates.

 Research conducted at the Bogor Institute of Agriculture found that the official figures for rice output in 2015 were, on average, about 20% higher than the estimated figures from the U.S. Department of Agriculture which serves as the global benchmark for crop forecasts.
 The finding from this research is quite significant because Indonesia is the only country with such a great disparity between the numbers.

 The USDA’s conservative estimates of 36.3 million tonnes of milled rice, a 2% decrease from the previous year, is a far cry from the official government figures of 47.2 million tonnes.